elvis-pan/elvis-pan.github.io/_posts/2020-12-23-introduction.md

 - Computational Photography
 - Theoretical Computer Science.

-With the passion to make my own contributions to these areas, I plan to apply to PhD programs in 2023 and become a researcher.
+With the passion to make my own contributions to these areas, I plan to apply to PhD programs in 2023.
 However, in the meantime I need to work hard to build up my knowledge and skills for research.

 Besides school, I enjoy photography, soccer, and electronic musics.
 You can find a collection of my photography works on [my website](https://elvis-pan.github.io/gallery/) or [instagram](https://www.instagram.com/elvispanphoto/).
 I am broadly interested in digital photography, especially landscape photography.
 I believe that photography is the art of light and shadow, and I wish to find the beauty of light with my cameras.

-Here's some of my favorite musics recently:
+Here are some representatives of my favorite EDM songs recently [and their genres]:
 - Seven Lions - Silent Skies (feat.
-Karra)
+Karra) [Melodic Dubstep]
+- Ti&euml;sto & Don Diablo - Chemicals (feat.
+Thomas Troelsen) [Future House]
 - Matisse & Sadko - Into You (feat.
-Hanne Mj&oslash;en)
+Hanne Mj&oslash;en) [Future Bass]
-- Ti&euml;sto & Don Diablo - Chemicals (feat.
-Thomas Troelsen)
-- Martin Garrix & Matisse & Sadko - Together.
+- Martin Garrix & Matisse & Sadko - Together [Progressive House]
+- OneRepublic & Seeb - Rich Love [Tropical House].